Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

 ### Observations and Cardinality

-We'll begin by creating `Oracle` library contract and `Observation` structure:
+We'll begin by creating the `Oracle` library contract and the `Observation` structure:

 ```solidity
 // src/lib/Oracle.sol